CircuitVerse/CircuitVerse/CONTRIBUTING.md

 #### PR Lebels

-- `under-review` labelled PR are under review by core team.
+- `under-review` labeled PR are under review by core team.
-- `waiting for contributor` labelled PR are meant to waiting for contributor to respond.
+- `waiting for contributor` labeled PR are meant to waiting for contributor to respond.
-- `waiting for design` labelled PR are meant to waiting for review from UI/UX core team.
+- `waiting for design` labeled PR are meant to waiting for review from UI/UX core team.
-- `no activity` labelled PR are meant to have no activity in the PR from since a while.
+- `no activity` labeled PR are meant to have no activity in the PR from since a while.
-- `blocked` labelled PR are meant to not to go ahead for review.
+- `blocked` labeled PR are meant to not to go ahead for review.
-- `do not merge` labelled PR are meant to not to merge the PR right now(may be later).
+- `do not merge` labeled PR are meant to not to merge the PR right now(may be later).
-- [awaiting-approval](https://github.com/CircuitVerse/CircuitVerse/labels/awaiting-approval) labelled PR are meant to be waiting for other core-team members.
+- [awaiting-approval](https://github.com/CircuitVerse/CircuitVerse/labels/awaiting-approval) labeled PR are meant to be waiting for other core-team members.

 ## Community
 Discussions about CircuitVerse issues and features take place on the repository's [Discussions](https://github.com/CircuitVerse/CircuitVerse/discussions) sections.
 Anybody is welcome to join these conversations.
 See the [README](README.md) for more information on communication channels.